Are these the best cryptocurrency and blockchain stocks to buy?

 In April 2021 – just nine years since the company was established – Coinbase went public with a direct listing on the Nasdaq exchange.
 By the end of the first day of trading, Coinbase shares were selling for more than $328 apiece, giving the company an initial market cap of $85.8 billion on a fully diluted basis.

 Coinbase takes a small transaction fee every time someone places an order to buy or sell a crypto asset, which means that the more activity there is on the platform, the better the stock performance should be.
-This makes it a good option for investors and traders who want to benefit from the rising popularity of the cryptocurrency sector in general, without buying individual coins.
+This makes it a good option for traders who want to benefit from the rising popularity of the cryptocurrency sector in general, without buying individual coins.

 Often named as one of the best blockchain stocks, Riot Blockchain is one of a handful of companies that engages in Bitcoin mining on an industrial scale.